K\"{a}hler compactification of $\mathbb{C}^n$ and Reeb dynamics: Preliminaries

 If the K\"{a}hler metric $g$ is Ricci-flat, then its asymptotical cone $(\cC, g_0)$ is also Ricci-flat.
 In this case, the metric $g^M$ on the link $M$ is called Sasaki-Einstein.
 When $\RV$ is quasi-regular, then $g^M$ is Sasaki-Einstein if and only if the orbifold K\"{a}hler metric $\omega^Y$ is K\"{a}hler-Einstein i.e.\ $Ric(\omega^Y)=\ell \omega^Y$.
 We refer to the book \cite{BG08} for these facts and an extensive exposition on Sasaki geometry, particularly Sasaki-Einstein metrics.

-\begin{exmp}[Tian-Yau metrics, \cite{TY91}] Let $X$ be a Fano manifold which means that $X$ is a projective manifold with an ample anticanonical line bundle $-K_X$.
+\begin{exmp}[Tian-Yau metrics, \cite{TY91}] Let $X$ be a Fano manifold, which means that $X$ is a projective manifold with an ample anticanonical line bundle $-K_X$.
 Let $Y$ be a smooth divisor whose associated line bundle over $X$ is denoted by $[Y]$.
 Assume that there exists $\beta>1$ such that $-K_X=\beta [Y]$.
 In particular, $[Y]$ is an ample line bundle.
 By adjunction formula, $-K_Y=(\beta-1)L$ with $L=[Y]|_Y$ being the normal bundle of $Y\subset X$ and hence $Y$ is also a Fano manifold.
 Then there exists a complete AC K\"{a}hler metric on $X\setminus Y$ whose asymptotical cone $\cC$ is given by $\mathrm{Spec}\left(\bigoplus_{m=0}^{+\infty} H^0(Y, mL)\right)$.
-Moreover, if $Y$ admits a K\"{a}hler-Einstein metric with positive Ricci curvature, then there exists a complete AC Ricci-flat K\"{a}hler metric on $X\setminus Y$. \end{exmp}
+In fact, the K\"{a}hler form near $Y$ can be chosen to be given by $\sqrt{-1}\partial\bar{\partial}\|s\|^{-\frac{2(\beta-1)}{n}}$ where $s$ is the defining section of $Y$ and $\|\cdot\|^2$ is a smooth Hermitian metric on the line bundle $[Y]$ (\cite[(2.2)]{TY91}, see also \cite[section 5]{Li20}).
+Moreover, if $Y$ admits a K\"{a}hler-Einstein metric with positive Ricci curvature, then there exists a complete AC Ricci-flat K\"{a}hler metric on $X\setminus Y$ by solving a complex Monge-Amp\`{e}re equation. \end{exmp}